 Module convenor: Martin Savransky

 You have 90 credits at your disposal; of these, 30 credits must be taken from within the Department of Sociology.
 You can choose either one regular option (30 credits) or two 'mini options' (2 x 15 credits) from the department's extensive list.

 For your other options, you can choose modules from the following Departments across Goldsmiths.
 Not all modules are suitable for students from all academic backgrounds; you will discuss your choices with the Programme Convenor at the start of your degree.

 Postgraduate Diploma (PgDip) and Postgraduate Certificate (PgCert) awards are also available in this programme.
-For the award of Postgraduate Diploma, you would need to successfully complete the core module and option modules to the value of 120 CATS; for the Postgraduate Certificate you would need to successfully complete the core module and option modules to the value of 60 CATS.
+For the award of Postgraduate Diploma, you would need to complete the compulsory module and option modules to the value of 120 CATS; for the Postgraduate Certificate, you would need to complete the compulsory module and option modules to the value of 60 CATS.
 Please note that these are exit awards; if you successfully complete the whole programme you'll be awarded an MA.